How To Be More Productive In Life

 Perhaps you have come to the conclusion that minimizing your sleep could be the solution to your deadline battles.
 You could be waking up a bit later to get the extra few minutes of sleep.
 It could be that you have done away with your breaks at work to dedicate more time to your job.
 You may be one of the 66% of American workers that skip lunch to meet workplace demands.
 These conclusions seem logical.
 It seems evident that if you dedicate more time to something, you will achieve more.
 While this may appear to be helpful, these productivity shortcuts are productivity obstacle.

 So how do we become more productive, handle more work and get more done without breaking ourselves?

-Taking breaks at work may seem unnecessary, particularly when you have a pressing deadline.
-You might feel like cutting them out of your work day all together will help you get more done.
+Taking breaks at work may seem unnecessary, mainly when you have a pressing deadline.
+You might feel like cutting them out of your workday all together will help you get more done.
 The truth is that cutting breaks out affects your efficiency, focus and mental attitude.
 This might seem counter-intuitive, but a distraction can give your brain a break it needs.

 How To Squeeze In A Break With No Time

 Having a demanding career can make it feel like your schedule literally cannot handle a break.
 It can be a struggle to pencil in bathroom time on some days, let alone an entire chunk of time to unwind.
 Despite what you may think, taking frequent breaks might not be as impossible as it seems.

 Breaks don’t have to be as long as you may be used to thinking of them.
 They can be anywhere from a few minutes to even just a few seconds.
 This makes it easy to fit a brief breather into even the most hectic schedule.